tecnico-sec/Virtual-Networking/README.md

 ```

 You should also enable IP forwarding permanently on VM2.
-For that you need to edit `/etc/sysctl.conf` and uncomment the following line:
+For that you need to edit `/etc/sysctl.conf` and uncomment or add the following line:

 ```plaintext
 net.ipv4.ip_forward=1
 ```

+Apply this change to any other files in `/etc/sysctl.d/` that may be imported in the previous `/etc/sysctl.conf` file.

 To make the `iptables` rules persistent, in VM2 install (select "yes" to save the current rules):